 - Automatically save and keep chiller maintenance logs.
-Preview sample report.
+Preview sample chiller maintenance report.

 - Unlimited storage, integrations, and free with small teams.
 Unlimited reports and storage for premium accounts.

-A chiller system repair and maintenance checklist is used by manufacturing facility chiller operators and maintenance personnel to daily inspect different types of industrial chillers such as centrifugal, screw, reciprocating, and absorption.
+A chiller preventive maintenance checklist is used by manufacturing facility chiller operators and maintenance personnel to daily inspect different types of industrial refrigeration equipment such as centrifugal, screw, reciprocating, and scroll.
 Easily check an unlimited number of industrial chillers and take photos of detected defects or done repairs with this intuitive checklist.
 If critical repairs cannot be done on the spot, you can use this checklist to create an action and assign it to key personnel with a priority level and due date.